 - Thoroughly eliminate cobwebs and dirt near the front door.

 Bonus points: Set out a few pots of flowers near the front door to add color.

-Now, when arriving in front of your house, your agent will feel as though you were expecting him or her and that you are prepared to sell.
+Now, when arriving in front of your house, your agent will feel as though she was expected and that you are prepared to sell.
 By the way, the best time to schedule an agent to come over to list your home is right after your lawn has been mowed.

 If you don’t do these things, your agent might not say anything to you about it, but it will be noticed.
-Your agent might think that you don’t really care when you do.
+Your agent might think that you don’t really care when you actually do.
 Remember, if you don’t care, your agent is less likely to care, and that'll show when it comes to listing your home.
 You want your agent to care.

-You would think it goes without saying that your home should be clean.
-But everybody’s idea of clean is different.
-Don’t force your agent to put towels over dishes in the sink, pick up pet dishes from the floor or make your beds.
+Your home should be clean, of course, but everybody’s idea of clean is different.
+Don’t force your agent to put towels over dishes in the sink, pick up pet dishes from the floor, or make your beds.
 Here are your bare minimum requirements to get your home agent-ready:

 - Clean everything off the kitchen counters.